zentrocdot/LibreOffice/README.md

 > [!CAUTION]
 > You are using the following description at your own risk.
 The described procedure has been tested several times and has led to the desired result for me.
 Of course, I cannot guarantee that this will work for you.

+## Version Management

+<p align="justify">The instruction is creating the developer version 24.8.
+Former versions are:</p>

+    1. 24.2.0    # New available version from website
+    2. 7.6.5     # Second last version
+    3. 7.3.7.2   # Come shipped with Linux Mint

 ## General procedure

 The best way from the source code to the executable <code>LibreOffice</code> version seems to be realized in three steps.